Reda-R/Install_Kong_Enterprise/README.md

     cd Install_Kong_Enterprise

+Now let's install Kong Enterprise, replace the content between simple bracket by your license :

     ./Install_Kong_Enterprise.sh 'your_license_Kong_Enterprise'

 Note : 'your_license_Kong_Enterprise' corresponding to the license give by Kong Inc. You will need to include it between the simple bracket.